jakelazaroff/redux-keep/README.md

 Selectors already decouple your components from the shape of your state, so why not have them do the same when you're persisting it?

+Every time your store updates, redux-keep gets the output of your selector and persists it.
+It's smart, so it won't run again if the output doesn't change!

 **Note:** here we're creating the keeps in the same place as the store creation, but you can just as easily do it close to the reducers if you'd rather organize your modules that way.

 ```javascript